What are Tax Benefits for Investment Properties in NYC?

 The PILOT program encourages commercial real estate investments by providing an incentive.

-This program is best for property owners looking to put in a substantial amount of funding for a large renovation on a property or for an owner looking to build from scratch.
+This program is best for property owners looking to put in substantial funding for a large renovation on a property or for an owner looking to build from scratch.

 These businesses may gain property tax advantages through government agency agreements.

-Through these agreements, properties are exempt from having to pay property taxes as long as they make a payment in lieu of taxes.
+Through these agreements, properties are exempt from paying property taxes as long as they make a payment in lieu of taxes.

 It is important to know that the PILOT program will not reduce NYC property taxes made to the city.